phueb/Ludwig/README.md

 It is recommend to use a machine with a Linux OS to submit tasks.

 ### Python
-Tasks submitted to LudwigCluster must be programmed in Python.
+Tasks submitted to LudwigCluster must be programmed in Python 3.

 ### Project Organization